All About Cellulite: How to Remedy It?

 4. Antioxidants

-Antioxidants protect cells from damage and reduce inflammation, contributing to healthier skin with less cellulite.
+Antioxidants protect cells against damage and reduce inflammation, thus contributing to healthier skin and less cellulite.

 Examples: